ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation-2/index.md

 When we appended the `p` element, we wrote a class on it.
 The CSS file has a rule written for that class, so when the paragraph was appended, it came with styles already applied!

 You may have noticed that multiple elements can be appended at the same time.
 Typically, we will see one `div` or other container, wrapping other elements with information, appended.
-Might look something like this:
+It could look something like this:

 ```javascript
 function appendSomeoneAwesome() {